Intro to Control Charts

 By default, the CCR shows how long it takes Issues to move through the entire process (i.e. from New Issue → Closed).
 However, the range of pipelines can be adjusted.

 Select different starting and ending pipelines to uncover bottlenecks or efficiencies throughout the process.
-The chart will show the total time it took for the Issue to move through the selected range, from the moment it entered the first pipeline, until it exited the last pipeline.
+The chart will show the total time it took for the Issue to move through the selected range, from the moment it entered the first pipeline, to the moment it enters the last pipeline.

-For example, if you wanted to understand how long Issues remain in QA, you could set the range from Code Review → Testing.
+For example, if you wanted to understand how long Issues remain in Code Review, and the next step in your process was Testing, you could set the range from Code Review → Testing.

 Note: If an Issue moves in and out of the selected range multiple times, the report will calculate the total time the Issue spent in the selected range.